Argonne-National-Laboratory/DSP/README.md

 ```bash
     sudo apt-get install subversion
 ```
 * GNU Make/Autoconf/Automake -- These are **required** and likely available on any machine.
-If not, you can get them as follows.
+If not available, you can get them as follows.
 ```bash
     sudo apt-get install build-essential
     sudo apt-get install autoconf